TusharDhage/aws/ec2 .md

 **Step 5)** In this step,

-- Click on 'Add Storage' to add data volumes to your instance in next step.
+- Click on `Add Storage` to add data volumes to your instance in next step.

 ## Add Storage